Fermín Toro: Death and legacy

 His remains were located at the Panteón Nacional on 23 April 1876.
 Several universities and schools have been named in his honour, including the Liceo Fermin Toro, Venezuela's largest and more prestigious public school.
 He has been the object of several biographies.
 One of Caracas main avenues is named after him, while his statue is at the entrance of the Liceo Fermin Toro.
 The Venezuelan National Congress has four lateral squares, each of which bears the name of a famous parliamentarian, with one of them honoring him.

 Family

-He belonged to the family of the Marquess del Toro of Caracas (his great grandfather, Francisco Rodríguez del Toro e Isturiz, had been a colonial Governor and Captain General of Venezuela), and he was closely related to Francisco Rodríguez del Toro and Fernando Rodriguez del Toro, important figures of the Venezuelan Independence process and to Maria Teresa Rodriguez del Toro y Alayza, the wife of Simón Bolívar.
+He belonged to the family of the marquesses del Toro of Caracas.
+His great grandfather, Francisco Rodríguez del Toro e Isturiz, the second Marquess, had been a colonial Governor and Captain General of Venezuela, while a brother of the latter José Rodríguez del Toro was Rector (President or Vice-Chancellor) of the University of Salamanca in Spain.
+Fermín Toro’s second cousins Francisco Rodríguez del Toro (the fourth Marquess) and Fernando Rodriguez del Toro, were important figures of the Venezuelan Independence process, while his also second cousin Maria Teresa Rodriguez del Toro y Alayza was the wife of Simón Bolívar.